tobiscr/application-connector-manager/docs/user/tutorials/01-60-establish-secure-connection-with-compass.md

 # Establish a Secure Connection with Compass

-> [!WARNING]
-> Runtime Agent is currently not integrated into the Application Connector module.
-Proceed with caution and consult the respective documentation for the Application Connector module's current configuration and functionality.

 To establish a secure connection with Compass and generate the client certificate, follow this tutorial.

 ## Prerequisites